PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 ### Animation notes:

-1. If exporting an animation, your exported msh file's name should be that of the animation/action itself.
+1. If exporting an animation, your exported .msh file's name should be that of the animation/action itself.

 2. Bone constraints are not exported.